-All in all, the introduction of the euro has been a very positive development for the international monetary system and for Switzerland as an economy strongly dependent on world trade.
+All in all, the introduction of the euro has been a very positive development for the international monetary system in general, and for Switzerland in particular.
 We benefit from the greater transparency offered by the euro and the lower transaction costs made possible by its creation.
-Perhaps for the first time in history, we are surrounded by an area that shares the same monetary policy objectives as we do, namely that of price stability.
+Perhaps for the first time in history, we are surrounded by an area that shares the same monetary policy objectives as we do, namely price stability.
 This explains to a large extent why the Swiss franc/euro exchange rate has been relatively stable over the past five years.
-But the presence of a single European currency has per se also shielded third currencies - like the Swiss franc - from too much volatility in the case of dollar turbulences.
+But the presence of a single European currency has per se also shielded third currencies - like the Swiss franc - from too much volatility in the case of dollar turbulence.

 At the same time, we keep the trump card of an independent monetary policy that enables us to respond very rapidly to the specific needs of the Swiss economy.
-Since 2001, we have thus lowered interest rates more quickly and more decisively than the ECB.
-With inflation less than 1 percent, we enjoy price stability and our interest rates lie clearly below corresponding rates in the eurozone.
+Between 2001 and 2003, we have thus lowered interest rates more quickly and more decisively than the ECB.
+Once economic activity showed signs of recovery, we were able to gradually shift to a less expansionary stance, again well before any similar move by the ECB.
+With inflation around the one percent mark, we enjoy price stability and our interest rates lie clearly below corresponding rates in the eurozone.